Pettersson-dev/Pettersson-dev.github.io/_posts/2026-02-21-gateway-cell-based-adapter-architecture.md

 By the time the pain is visible, the boundaries are already gone.

+ ## Architecture principles I rely on

+When I say “layers” or “adapters”, I’m not talking about boxes in a diagram.
+I’m talking about constraints that make the *right thing* easy and the *wrong thing* uncomfortable.

+These are the principles I use to keep boundaries real.

+### 1. Use cases are the only entry point to business behavior
+All business interactions must be expressed as **application use cases** (commands/queries).
+No controller, UI, scheduler, or consumer should reach into repositories or domain objects directly.

+**Implication:** request handlers should be thin; orchestration lives in the application layer.

+---

+### 2. Adapters translate — they do not decide
+Adapters exist to **isolate** the core from protocols, vendors, and transport concerns.
+They can validate, map, normalize, and enrich context — but they must not contain business rules.

+**Implication:** if business logic appears in an adapter, the boundary is leaking.

+---

+### 3. The application layer orchestrates; the domain contains behavior
+The application layer coordinates work: transactions, authorization, consistency, workflows.
+Business rules and invariants live in the **domain model**.

+**Implication:** if the application layer keeps growing, it’s usually absorbing domain behavior that should be modeled explicitly.

+---

+### 4. The domain is pure and technology-agnostic
+The domain must not depend on frameworks, persistence, SDKs, or vendor APIs.
+If the domain can’t be unit tested without infrastructure, it’s not isolated enough.

+**Implication:** keep annotations, mappers, repositories, and clients outside the domain.

+---

+### 5. Reuse must not create hidden coupling
+Shared libraries are allowed, but only when they do not become a “global dependency magnet”.
+If everyone depends on a utility package, it needs ownership, versioning, and a lifecycle — just like a product.

+**Implication:** prefer duplication over accidental coupling when ownership is unclear.

+---

+### 6. Every change must have an obvious home
+A healthy architecture makes it obvious where new logic belongs.
+If engineers debate placement, boundaries are unclear or principles aren’t enforced.

+**Implication:** clarify responsibilities until “where does this go?” becomes a non-question.

+---

+### 7. Architecture is enforced, not just documented
+Diagrams are useful, but they don’t create architecture — constraints do.
+If the code and the diagram diverge, the code wins, and the architecture has already lost authority.

+**Implication:** enforce boundaries via reviews, tests, and automation (where possible).

+---

+### 8. Own boundaries through cells
+Cells exist to make ownership and failure boundaries explicit.
+A cell owns its runtime, dependencies, and data.
+Crossing boundaries must be intentional and visible.

+**Implication:** if teams can’t evolve independently, the cell boundaries are wrong (or not real).

+---

 ---

 ## Why I combine layers with adapters